-- ♦ Adjusting Column Width and Row Height - Adjust Column Width - Select column you want to adjust (A, B, C, etc.) - Place the mouse pointer to the right edge of the selected column until the pointer changes into a double-headed arrow - Double click to have Excel adjust it to the best fit for that column, or hold the mouse button down and drag to the right or left until desired width is reached - Adjust Row Height - Select row you want to adjust (1, 2, 3 etc.) - Place the mouse pointer to the lower edge of the selected row until the pointer changes into a double-headed arrow - Double click to have Excel adjust it to the best fit for that row, or hold the mouse button down and drag up or down until desired height is reached - ♦ Inserting and Deleting Rows and Columns - Insert Row or Column - Right-mouse button click on Column or Row heading you want to move to the right or down, right-click and select Insert (select multiple columns or rows prior to this if you want to insert more at one time) - Delete Row or Column - Right-mouse button click on the Column or Row heading you want to delete and choose Delete from the menu - Since the Employees are in alphabetical order, insert Peart at \$11 and 40 hours above Peterson.
-Notice that the formatting is the same for the columns, but that you have to autofill the formulas that were put in to calculate gross pay. - ♦ Inserting and Deleting Cells - ♦ Moving and Copying Cell Contents - Using Copy and Paste commands - Select range of cells and choose copy and then put insertion point in new spot and choose paste to duplicate - Select range of cells and choose cut and then put insertion point in new spot and choose paste to move - Using Drag and Drop function - Select range of cells, move mouse to lower edge of range, when arrow appears, hold mouse down and drag and drop to new location to move - Select range of cells, move mouse to lower edge of range, when arrow appears, hold Ctrl key down and mouse down and drag and drop to new location to copy
+- ♦ Adjusting Column Width and Row Height - Adjust Column Width - Select column you want to adjust (A, B, C, etc.) - Place the mouse pointer to the right edge of the selected column until the pointer changes into a double-headed arrow - Double click to have Excel adjust it to the best fit for that column, or hold the mouse button down and drag to the right or left until desired width is reached - Adjust Row Height - Select row you want to adjust (1, 2, 3 etc.) - Place the mouse pointer to the lower edge of the selected row until the pointer changes into a double-headed arrow - Double click to have Excel adjust it to the best fit for that row, or hold the mouse button down and drag up or down until desired height is reached

+- ♦ Inserting and Deleting Rows and Columns - Insert Row or Column - Right-mouse button click on Column or Row heading you want to move to the right or down, choose Insert from the mini menu (select multiple columns or rows prior to this if you want to insert more at one time) - Insert a new row and place a new employee, Neil Peart, into the table.
+He works for \$11/hour and works 40 hours a week. - Delete Row or Column - Right-mouse button click on the Column or Row heading you want to delete and choose Delete from the menu - Select Neils row and delete him. - ♦ Moving and Copying Cell Contents - Using Copy and Paste commands - Select range of cells and choose copy and then put insertion point in new spot and choose paste to duplicate - Select range of cells and choose cut and then put insertion point in new spot and choose paste to move - Using Drag and Drop function - Select range of cells, move mouse to lower edge of range, when arrow appears, hold mouse down and drag and drop to new location to move - Select range of cells, move mouse to lower edge of range, when arrow appears, hold Ctrl key down and mouse down and drag and drop to new location to copy